Sheila-Ha/code-quiz/README.md

     - When all questions are completed or timer reaches zero the challenge is over.
     - Upon challenge being completed you can save your initials and score.
     - Responsive for all media screen sizes

-  - How to make a multiple choice quiz with a variety of different functions.
-While maintaining the proper responsiveness for the users interface.

   ### - What you are expected to see on your screen